csauve/warren/README.md

   * **playerclip**: Contains player-only collision surfaces meant to stop players from going out of bounds
   * **portals**: Geometry which divides the map into clusters for rendering, sound, and weather purposes
   * **weatherpoly**: Contains weather polyhedra for masking cluster weather particles under overhangs and indoors

+## License
+This map and its sources are shared under CC BY-NC 4.0.
+Feel free to remix or redistribute for any purpose as long as there's attribution and your derivatives are non-commercial.

 [hek]: http://hce.halomaps.org/hek/
 [krita]: https://krita.org/en